 A fun fact about the brand: Goalsetter also happens to have basketball hoop dealers conveniently located all across the United States that are specifically and highly trained as well as committed to providing the absolute best customer service and basketball hoop installation for its consumers and supporters.

-Want exclusive deals, helpful tips, and inspiration to get the most out of your hoop?
+Do you want exclusive deals on our American made basketball goals, as well as helpful tips, and inspiration to get the most out of your basketball hoop and/or purchase?
 Yes, sign me up!